Deus Ex: Human Revolution: Plot

 Note: While the general plot of Human Revolution follows a distinct path, many elements are subject to the player's decisions.
 The game also offers several subplots that the player may or may not encounter, depending on their actions within the game.
 This synopsis concentrates on the main, unavoidable plot thread of the game.

-On the eve of unveiling a way to end Neuropozyne dependence, Sarif Industries is attacked by a group of augmented terrorists, the Tyrants, who slaughter the staff.
-Megan Reed and many other scientists are presumed dead in the attack, and Jensen, the head of security, is grievously wounded.
+On the eve of unveiling a way to end Neuropozyne dependence for augmentations, Sarif Industries is attacked by a group of augmented terrorists, the Tyrants.
+Megan Reed and many other scientists are presumed dead in the attack, and Jensen is grievously wounded.
 Sarif saves Jensen by giving him advanced augmentations.

-Six months later, Jensen is summoned to deal with another terrorist attack by a group of anti-augmentation radicals.
-Jensen finds an augmented terrorist trying to steal information, but he commits suicide before Jensen can capture him.
-Pritchard discovers that the terrorist was controlled remotely and tracks the hacking signal to an abandoned factory in Highland Park.
+Six months later, Jensen is summoned to deal with another terrorist attack by anti-augmentation radicals.
+Jensen finds an augmented terrorist trying to steal information, but is remotely killed before Jensen can capture him.
+Pritchard tracks the hacking signal to an abandoned factory in Highland Park.
 Jensen discovers the Tyrants guarding a FEMA detention camp, but they are moving out after the Sarif raid failed.
 Jensen defeats one of the mercenaries, Barrett, who tells him to go to the Hengsha megacity in China before launching a failed suicide attack.

-Jensen travels to Hengsha and tracks down the hacker, Arie van Bruggen, who is being hunted by private security company Belltower Associates and hidden by local triad leader Tong Si Hung.
+In Hengsha, Jensen finds the original hacker Arie van Bruggen, who is being hunted by private security company Belltower Associates and hidden by local triad leader Tong Si Hung.
 Van Bruggen directs Adam to Tai Yong Medical, the world's largest augmentation technology manufacturer and Sarif's main rival.
-Infiltrating Tai Yong, Jensen finds footage of a call between Namir and Zhao Yun Ru, which confirms that Megan and the other scientists are alive and that Eliza Cassan is involved.
-Confronting Zhao, he learns she is allied to an organization controlling global interests before she forces him to leave.
-Jensen tracks down Eliza, who is revealed to be an artificial intelligence construct designed to influence the media, who has begun to question her role and offers to help Jensen.
-He defeats Fedorova, another Tyrant, and Eliza directs him to Isaias Sandoval, an aide to William Taggart.
+Infiltrating Tai Yong, Jensen finds evidence confirming the involvement of Zhao Yun Ru and Eliza Cassan with the Tyrants, along with the fact that Megan and the other scientists are alive.
+When confronted, Zhao reveals that is allied to an organization controlling global interests Jensen must escape.
+He then locates Eliza in Montreal, revealed to be an artificial intelligence construct designed to influence the media.
+Having started questioning her role, she decides to help Adam after he defeats her controller, the Tyrant Fedorova.
+Eliza provides evidence implicating Isaias Sandoval, an aide to William Taggart.